 Why start in Year 4?
 Our rationale for choosing Year 4 as a start point was based on advice from the Music Hub, sustainability of the programme and practical issues regarding the size of the violins.

 What about Year 3, 5 and 6 and Key Stage 1?
 We plan to introduce class recorder lessons in Years 1, 2 and 3.
-In addition, we introduce all pupils to a range of musical experiences, which have included African drumming, ancient Chinese instruments, classical orchestras and opera.
+In addition, we introduce all pupils to a range of musical experiences, which have included African drumming or other instrumental experiences, visits from musicians, such as the Chinese musician, Guo Yi, the Cavatina Chamber Music Trust, and musical based visits out of school, including The Classical Roadshow at The Barbican.
 In addition, all children will experience weekly singing and benefit from the very successful Voices programme.

 Children experience a rich variety of music at St Peter's primary, including weekly singing assemblies, Choir, class singing incorporated in our Voices project, musical events and concerts, both in school, Church and externally.